-Sexual Abuse (including Peer on Peer Abuse)
+Sexual Abuse (including Child on Child Abuse)

 The findings of Ofsted’s review into sexual abuse in schools and colleges were published in June 2021 and bring a stark reminder to us that our children are forced to grow up faster than any generation before them.
 Ofsted have challenged schools to review their safeguarding procedures so that young people are empowered to report sexual abuse.
 It is also vital that schools fully cover relationships, sex and health education, inlcuding sexual abuse, cyber bullying, pornogrophy, healthy relationships and consent.
 We have recently reviewed our RHSE but are committed to continually improve coverage across the curriculum.